 Key consideration 4: The board should contain suitable members with the appropriate skills and incentives to fulfill its multiple roles.
 This typically requires the inclusion of non-executive board member(s).

-As explained in the Board Charter and Statement of Corporate Governance, the CDCC Board of Directors includes suitable members, including independent board members, that have the appropriate skills and incentives to fulfill their multiple responsibilities, as defined and required under CDCC recognition orders.
-Currently, CDCC has thirteen elected directors, seven of which were determined to be independent by CDCC's Board.
-A list of the directors of CDCC is publicly available on CDCC's website.
+As explained in the Board Charter, the CDCC Board of Directors includes suitable members, including independent board members, that have the appropriate skills and incentives to fulfill their multiple responsibilities, as defined and required under CDCC recognition orders.